 “Finally, brethren, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is of good repute, if there is any excellence and if anything worthy of praise,dwell on these things” (Philippians 4:8 NASB).

-Does this thought honor God?
-Does it lead me toward worship or praising God?
+Does this thought lead me toward worship or praising God?

-Many of my thoughts are task driven, do they worship God?
+Many of my thoughts are task driven.
+Do task driven thoughts worship God?

 ‘I need to wash the clothes.’
 ‘The dishes are piling up.’
 ‘Is the blue shirt still in my drawer?’